How Long Does Marsala Wine Last?

 When it comes to assessing the quality of your Marsala wine, there are some straightforward and sensible indicators to consider:

-- Presence of Mold or Sediment: This one is straightforward.
+4. Presence of Mold or Sediment: This one is straightforward.
 If you spot mold or excessive sediment in the bottle, it's time to bid farewell to that Marsala.

 How Can I Use Marsala Wines When Cooking?

 Marsala is renowned for one of its most common uses: as a cooking wine.
-One of the best examples of the use of this wine in the kitchen is to cook chicken Marsala, a delicious dish that consists on chicken with Marsala sauce on top.
-Marsala bottles come in three main sweetness levels: Secco (Dry), Semi-Secco (Semi-sweet), and Dolce (Sweet), with each type offering distinct flavors suitable for various dishes.
+One of the best examples of the use of this wine in the kitchen is to cook chicken Marsala, a delicious dish that consists of chicken with Marsala sauce on top.
+Marsala bottles come in three main sweetness levels: Secco (Dry), Semi-Secco (Semi-sweet), and Dolce (Sweet), with each type offering distinct flavours suitable for various dishes.

 Usage in Cooking

-- Wine Pairings: Marsala wine pairs well with a wide range of foods.
+• Wine Pairings: Marsala wine pairs well with a wide range of foods.
 A dry Marsala is the perfect partner for appetizers like smoked meats and olives, while a sweet Marsala is a great match for chocolate-based pastries and cheese like Roquefort.

-Selecting Marsala for Cooking
+Selecting your Marsala Cooking Wine

 Understanding Marsala Types and Styles

-- Sweetness Levels: Secco (Dry), Semi-secco (Semi-sweet), and Dolce (Sweet).
+• There are three Sweetness Levels: Secco (Dry), Semi-secco (Semi-sweet), and Dolce (Sweet).
 Dry Marsala is usually enjoyed as an aperitif, semi-sweet Marsala pairs well with main courses or desserts, and sweet Marsala is typically served as a dessert wine.

-- Age Categories: Fine (aged at least one year), Superiore (two to three years), Superiore Riserva (four to six years), Vergine or Soleras (five to seven years), and Stravecchio (ten or more years).
+• Age Categories: Fine (aged at least one year), Superiore (two to three years), Superiore Riserva (four to six years), Vergine or Soleras (five to seven years), and Stravecchio (ten or more years).

 Tasting Notes

-- Fine Marsala: Exhibits vibrant and fresh characters with notes like fresh apple, pear, citrus, dried fruit, caramel, and honey.
+• Fine Marsala: Exhibits vibrant and fresh characters with notes like fresh apple, pear, citrus, dried fruit, caramel, and honey.

 You can learn more about the different styles and profiles of Marsala in our Marsala in-depth profile.